Spectrum Bandit Optimization: Models and Objectives

 \subsection{Channel allocations and objectives}

-We analyze the performance of adaptive spectrum allocation policies that may select different feasible configurations at the beginning of each slot, depending on the observed received throughput under the various configurations used in the past.
-More precisely, at the beginning of each slot $t$, under policy $\pi$, a feasible configuration $M^\pi(t)\in {\cal M}$ is selected.
-This selection is made based on some feedback on the previously selected configurations and their observed throughput.
+We analyze the performance of adaptive spectrum allocation policies that may select different matchings at the beginning of each slot, depending on the observed received throughput under the various matchings used in the past.
+More precisely, at the beginning of each slot $t$, under policy $\pi$, a matching $M^\pi(t)\in {\cal M}$ is selected.
+This selection is made based on some feedback on the previously selected matchings and their observed throughput.
 We consider two types of feedback.

-Under {\it detailed feedback}, at the end of slot $t$, the number of packets successfully transmitted on the various links are observed, i.e., the feedback $f(t)$ is $(r_{ij}(t),i,j : M_{ij}^\pi(t)=1)$.
-Under {\it aggregate feedback}, at the end of slot $t$, the total number of successfully sent packets is known, and so the feedback $f(t)$ is simply $r_{M^\pi(t)}(t)$.
-Aggregate feedback is of interest when we are not able to maintain the achieved throughput per link.
+Under {\it semi-bandit feedback}, at the end of slot $t$, the number of packets successfully transmitted on the various links are observed, i.e., the feedback $f(t)$ is $(r_{ij}(t),i,j : M_{ij}^\pi(t)=1)$.
+Under {\it bandit feedback}, at the end of slot $t$, the total number of successfully sent packets is known, and so the feedback $f(t)$ is simply $r_{M^\pi(t)}(t)$.
+Bandit feedback is of interest when we are not able to maintain the achieved throughput per link.

-At the beginning of slot $t$, the selected configuration $M(t)$ may depend on past decisions and the received feedback, i.e., on $M^\pi(1),f(1),\ldots,M^\pi(t-1),f(t-1)$.
-The chosen configuration can also be randomized (at the beginning of a slot, we sample a configuration from a given distribution that depends on past observations).
+At the beginning of slot $t$, the selected matching $M(t)$ may depend on past decisions and the received feedback, i.e., on $M^\pi(1),f(1),\ldots,M^\pi(t-1),f(t-1)$.
+The chosen matching can also be randomized (at the beginning of a slot, we sample a matching from a given distribution that depends on past observations).
 We denote by $\Pi$ the set of feasible policies.
 The objective is to identify a policy maximizing over a finite time horizon $T$ the expected number of packets successfully transmitted or simply what we call the {\it reward}.
 The expectation is here taken with respect to the possible randomness in the stochastic rewards (in the stochastic setting) and in the probabilistic successively selected channel allocations.
 Equivalently, we aim at designing a sequential channel allocation policy that minimizes the {\it regret}.
 The regret of policy $\pi\in \Pi$ is defined by comparing the performance achieved under $\pi$ to that of an idealised policy that assumes that the average conditions on the various links and channels are known:

-where $M^\pi(t)$ denotes the action set selected in step $t$.
+where $M^\pi(t)$ denotes the matching selected in step $t$.
 The notion of regret quantifies the performance loss due to the need for learning radio channel conditions, and the above problem can be seen as a linear bandit problem.